 Women in biotechnology

-Find out about some of the hidden women at the cutting edge of biotechnology by visiting our profile of some of the women who have helped shape biotechnology.
 This forms part of our ongoing project to develop an online exhibition about women in biotechnology for which we are seeking donations.
-The public engagement limb of the exhibition will launch in November 2017 to commemorate the 150th birthday of Marie Curie.
+The public engagement limb of the exhibition will launch in time to commemorate the 150th birthday of Marie Curie.
+Click here to find out more about this project.
+Find out about some of the hidden women at the cutting edge of biotechnology we have already profiled by visiting our profile of some of the women who have helped shape biotechnology.

 The untold story of monoclonal antibodies